Thales of France has partnered with Google for a secure cloud service - ExBulletin

 The company was founded in the first half of 2022 and should be operational by the beginning of 2023, the two groups said.

-Founded by IT consulting firm Capgemini (CAPP.PA) and communications group Orange (ORAN.PA), it competes with Blue, a joint venture that seeks to use Microsoft’s cloud technology.
+It is a joint venture founded by IT consulting firm Capgemini and communications group Orange, and will compete with Blue, which aims to use Microsoft’s cloud technology.

 Sources